zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/provision-cm/provision-cm.md

     ![](./images/values1.png "")

 8. For **Tenancy Home Region**, Select the home region for your tenancy from the drop-down list.
-(You have noted this down in your notepad in Part 3)
+(You have noted this down in your notepad in Step 3)

 9. Enter following value: